40 Health Symptoms You Should Never Ignore

 About 90 million American adults experience occasional snoring, according to the National Sleep Foundation.
 These periodic bouts of sawing logs can happen after you've consumed alcohol, when you're suffering from allergies, or while you're getting over a cold.
 If your snoring becomes consistent every night, you may have a deviated septum or enlarged tonsils.

 If your nighttime snoring routine is accompanied by additional symptoms, such as high blood pressure, chest pain at night, the inability to concentrate, or you find yourself gasping for air when you wake up, you may be suffering from sleep apnea.
 With this disorder, your sleep is being constantly disrupted throughout the night because muscles in the back of your throat can't keep your airway open.
 This annoying and exhausting condition can increase your risk for cardiovascular disease.

-Recommendation: You’ll need to consult your doctor to see if surgery can help to correct the problem.
+The Remedy Rx: You'll need to consult your doctor to see if surgery can help to correct the problem.
 Keep track of your snoring and sleeping patterns so you can relay this information to your doctor.
 He or she can get you a clear diagnosis and treatment plan so you can get some restful sleep.